Stena Baltica ferry current position

 - Barista Coffee Bar (patisserie/specialty coffee bar selling sandwiches, cakes, pastries, fruit salads, yogurt, ice cream, hot/cold drinks)

 - Metropolitan Bar (serves a range of wines and European beers)

-- Children's Room (indoor soft play playground for kids fitted with a large HDTV for watching cartoons, toys, and games, supervised activities)
+- Children's Room (indoor soft play playground for kids fitted with a large TV for watching cartoons, toys, and games, supervised activities)

 - Teen Town (video games room with arcade machines)

 - Cinema (tickets can be purchased from Information Desk on Lobby Deck)